hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ### Closing a channel

-You should have a channel open with `Bob` or either one of your responsive nodes by now with at least 0.2 HOPR tokens staked.
+You should have a channel open with `Betty` or either one of your responsive nodes by now with at least 0.2 HOPR tokens staked.

-If you have underfunded the channel linked to Bob, you can `close` the channel and retrieve all the funds staked before opening a new channel with Bob:
+If you have underfunded the channel linked to Betty, you can `close` the channel and retrieve all the funds staked before opening a new channel with Betty:

 ```
-close Bob
+close Betty
 ```

 Expected output: